DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 We first copy `columnB` to the GPU, then we compute the product and place it in `myCBlock` as in the previous case.
 Some interesting points to notice are:
 - all the matrices have already been preallocated on the GPU at the beginning of the execution, hence the only thing we are missing is the copy of `columnB`, which is built on the CPU at each iteration and then moved to the GPU;
-- `cublasDgemm`, the CUBLAS routine that performs the product, takes as input the matrices in column-major format by default, and we don't want to transpose them to avoid losing performances, hence we perform the product in the inverse order, exploiting the fact that $C=A\times B$ is equivalent to $C^T=B^T\times A^T$: in this way, the product output, which is saved in `myCBlock_dev`, is already in the correct format to be placed in `myC`, but you must be careful to correctly set the leading dimensions of the matrices in the `cublasDgemm` call;
+- `cublasDgemm`, the CUBLAS routine that performs the product, takes as input the matrices in column-major format by default, and we don't want to transpose them to avoid losing performances, hence we perform the product in the inverse order, exploiting the fact that $C=A\times B$ is equivalent to $C^T=B^T\times A^T$: in this way the product output, which is saved in `myCBlock_dev`, is already in the correct format to be placed in `C_dev` (the GPU memory location of `myC`), but you must be careful to correctly set the leading dimensions of the matrices in the `cublasDgemm` call;
 - to access `myCBlock_dev` and to modify `C_dev` we need to use a kernel function, since we are working on the GPU.
 Hence, we are working exclusively on the GPU for the product and the placement of `myCBlock_dev` in `C_dev`: only at the end of the program `C_dev` is copied back to the CPU.

 ## Results